mrmonaghan/mrmonaghan.github.io/_posts/2019-12-17-Monitoring Windows Server Backups.md

 ![_config.yml]({{ site.baseurl }}/images/blogimages/EmailHTML.PNG)

 Now, back to the code.
-As you can see above, if we count the objects contained in $RecentErrors (which, remember, contains Critical, Error, and Warning level events) and it's got something in it, we know there is an issue with the backups.
-We can then proceed to customize both our $HTMLBody with a table header that indicates we have a problem, and our Send-MailMessage cmdlet with an appropriate subject line.
-If $RecentErrors does not contain any data, we simply move on and send an email celebrating our backup success that includes the Information level events that occurred within the last day.
+As you can see above, if we count the objects contained in $RecentErrors (which, remember, contains Critical, Error, and Warning level events) and it's got something in it, we know there's an issue with the backups; we can then proceed to customize both our $HTMLBody with a table header that indicates we have a problem, and our Send-MailMessage cmdlet with an appropriate subject line.
+If $RecentErrors does not contain any data, we simply move on and send an email celebrating our backup success that includes our recent Information level events, such as confirmation of backup success.

 And that's pretty much it!
-A simple notifications script that will make using Windows Server Backup just a little bit more palatable.
+A simple notification script that will make using Windows Server Backup just a little bit more palatable.
 The full sanitized script is available [at it's dedicated repository here.](https://github.com/mrmonaghan/WindowsBackupNotifications)

 Happy scripting!